TEJA19092005/Gaussian/README.md

 ## Program:
 ```
 Program to solve a matrix using Gaussian elimination with partial pivoting.
-Developed by: A.Divyadharshini
+Developed by: M THEJESWARAN
-RegisterNumber: 22002825
+RegisterNumber: 212223240168

 import numpy as np
 import sys